Real estate photographers already shoot the story of the home.

 For broader package strategy, see this guide to real estate photography upsells and pricing.

 Do not underprice it just because the tool makes it faster.
-The agent is not paying for your minutes.
-They are paying for a ready-to-post listing asset that helps market the property.
+The agent is not paying only for your minutes.
+They are paying for a ready-to-post listing asset, your judgment about the photo sequence, and a deliverable they do not have to assemble themselves.

 Also avoid making it free forever.
-A free sample is useful for proving the concept.
-A permanent free add-on trains clients not to value it.
+A free sample is useful for proving the concept, but keeping the add-on free indefinitely can make introducing a paid price later more difficult.

 Use one of these approaches:

-Intro offer: “Add a Video Tour From Photos for $99 on your first listing.”
+Intro offer: “Try a Video Tour From Photos at an introductory rate on your next suitable listing.”

 Package upgrade: “Social Launch Package includes photos plus a video tour.”